What is a "proxy server"?

 So, what happens if you come across a link to a journal article or e-book via a Google search when you are off-campus?
 In all likelihood, you won't be able to access that resource even if the Library subscribes to it because its URL hasn't been reformatted to use the Le Moyne proxy server!

-To remedy this problem, either download the LibX browser extension or install the "Proxy This" bookmarket.
+To remedy this problem, install the "Proxy This" bookmarket.

 How do I proxy any link?

-When you click the "bookmarklet", it will rewrite the original URL of the page you are on and send it through the Le Moyne proxy server.
+When you click the "bookmarklet", it will read the original URL of the page you are on and rewrite it to send it through the Le Moyne proxy server.
 If the page is for a Le Moyne subscription, you can login to the proxy server to gain access to that resource.
+(You only need to do this when you are off-campus.)

 What is a "bookmarklet"?